EU to Putin: 'Change attitude'

 "Today we should send a strong signal on our readiness to further support Ukraine also financially as we have done politically," said Tusk, who diplomats believe may play a more vocal role in pushing EU leaders on foreign policy than his consensus-focused Belgian predecessor Herman Van Rompuy.

-"For me, it's clear that a modern, stable, independent Ukraine must be the foundation of this new strategy," he added of the prospect of a longer-term stance toward Moscow.
+"For me, it's clear that a modern, stable, independent Ukraine must be the foundation of this new strategy," he added of the prospect of a longer-term stance towards Moscow.

 Jean-Claude Juncker, the new head of the EU executive the European Commission, stressed, however, that the bloc was "reaching its budgetary limits" on assistance to Kiev.